SirJuggeth/Nuclear_Reactor/README.md

 To run:
   From project folder, execute these commands in Windows cmd terminal:

+  :: Compile all .java files
-  for /R src %f in (*.java) do javac -d bin "%f" java -cp bin cp213.Main
+  > for /R src %f in (*.java) do javac -d bin "%f"

+  :: Run the main class
+  > java -cp bin cp213.Main

 Objective:
   Try to keep the reactor stable for as long as you can (number of days).